A number of banking, market risk and treasury customers have recently inquired about our course offering on the Setting Risk Limits topic.

 - Deriving a volatility measure from the return series

-- Determining a worst case price shock based on the volatility measure, a confidence level and the days to settlement of the contract
+- Determining a worst case price shock based on the volatility measure, a confidence level and the days to the settlement of the contract

 - Determining the PSR limit in absolute terms as well as in relation to the contract value